kashishgupta1990/JustBlogBackEnd/README.md

     }
 ];
 ```

-### How to use ``ECMAScript 6`` feature ###
+##How to use ECMA6 feature##
-We introduce a new way to require special ECMAScript 6 files.
-Use ``requireEcma6`` insted of ``require`` to include file.
-We compile ecmaScript6 files to ecmaScript5 using Traceur module, the result of compiled file store in ``custome_modules/es6Support/temp`` folder.
-It mean when you require ecmaScript6 files you have to pass replative path of your es6 file according to temp directory.
-By default we can use ecmaScript6 syntax on route directory and bootstrap.js file.
+We have introduced a new way to require special ECMA6 supporting files.
+Use ``requireEcma6`` instead of ``require`` to include ecma6 file.
+It will compile ecma6 files to ecma5 using ``Traceur`` module.
+As result, It will generate a compiled version of file in ``custome_modules/es6Support/temp`` folder.
+It means when you require ecma6 files you have to pass relative path of your es6 file according to temp directory.

-## Lets Build Together ##
+By default we can use ecma6 syntax on route directory and bootstrap.js file.

+##Lets Build Together##
-Just open an issue in case found any bug.We are always open for suggessions / issue / add new feature request.
+Just open an issue in case found any bug(There is always a scope of improvement).
+We are always open for suggestion / issue / add new feature request.
+Fork and start creating pull request. :-)

+##Revision History##
+* **Version v0.0.1**: The first poc release v0.0.1.